Where do you ship/deliver?

 Do you use pesticides/herbicides?

 We use slug killer (ferric sodium or iron phosphate, both approved for organic use).
-We use glyphosate on our property, but not on or near the nursery plants.

 Are you an organic nursery?